There are several ways for students and faculty to get involved in Auburn’s Writing Initiative. Here we include:

 Positions For Students

-The Office of University Writing offers full-time graduate assistantships (20 hours per week, 12 month) to support the Office of University Writing, the Miller Writing Center, the ePortfolio Project, as well as graduate research assistantships connected to our research on writing and the ePortfolio Project assessment.
-Because we like to keep assistants more than one year if possible, our hiring needs are variable, but APPLICATIONS ARE DUE on March 15th for assistantships starting in the summer.
+The Office of University Writing offers full-time graduate assistantships (20 hours per week, 12 months) to support the Office of University Writing, the Miller Writing Center, the ePortfolio Project, as well as graduate research assistantships connected to our research on writing and the ePortfolio Project assessment.
+Because we like to keep assistants more than one year if possible, our hiring needs are variable, but we will begin to REVIEW APPLICATIONS on March 15 for assistantships starting in the summer.
 Check with us prior to this due date about our specific needs.

 Office of University Writing Program Assistant: Position Description and Application Directions